 Short answer task – Results that do not achieve a grade E will be graded as a referral.
-A centre may re-enter a learner to take the test again.
+A centre may re-enter a student to take the test again.

 Research task – Results that do not achieve a grade E will be graded as a referral.
-A centre may re-enter a learner to submit a research task again.
+A centre may re-enter a student to submit a research task again.

 The qualifications have a range of 120 – 1,759 Guided Learning Hours depending on the final qualification and optional units chosen.

 NCFE CACHE Level 3 Diploma in Child Care and Education